Departamento-TI/cenabast-tienda/README.md

 Branch must pass the pipeline validations.
 And a corresponding test coverage must be added into the branch.

+## Development strategy

+As a developer, the following workflow is recommended:

+* Read about the current [Development Guidelines](https://departamento-ti.github.io/cenabast-tienda/docs/Store%20Project/development-guidelines)
+* Use JIRA and Github Project board to manage status of issues that are currently being worked on
+* When starting the development of an issue, follow the branching strategy steps
+* Development documentation is being generated under `Development Functionalities` folder under docs.
+Make sure to update/create docs as you implement functionalities.
+* Write text updates for the issues being worked on each day, detailing the progress in that task.
+Post them under the relevant JIRA issue and also on the Github Project.
+* Before submiting a PR, make sure the pipeline checks pass correctly, and that the checklist is completed for the task (the checklist defined under the PR template comment)
+* Use Overcommit and Rubocop to detect earlier style offenses.
+A real-time linter tool in your IDE is also recommended.

 ## Env variables

 For local environments, env variables are copied automatically upon setup.
 Using .env.sample as the base.